wrs225/Caravel-Vector-Coprocessor-AI/README.md

 # Vector Extension to Caravel Management SoC
 Written for the EFabless AI Chip competition, this project adds basic vector instructions to the Caravel Management SoC.

-All code, besides file paths are written using ChatGPT.
+All code, besides file paths, was written using ChatGPT.
 This includes test cases, C libraries, blocks, etc. In our project, GPT4 served as a pair programmer which followed the instructions of a human that was aware of what the microarchitecture would look like.

 All Prompts used to generate code are included in this repository.
 The prompts within a file may not be in the order we asked ChatGPT.
 As we would find bugs, we would go back to previous prompts and fix the implementation within those prompts.
 However, the files are separated by block and topic.
-We have found it is difficult to do complex things within a single, long prompt, as GPT4 reaches its token limit and forgets how to do things.
+We have found it difficult to do complex things within a single long prompt as GPT4 reaches its token limit and forgets how to do things.

 ## Features
 - [x] Integer Operations
 - [x] (almost*) IEEE-754 compliant floating point adder and multiplier
 - [x] Bitwise logical operations
 - [x] Scalar instructions
 - [x] 6 vector registers, each being 32 elements and 32 bits.
-Directly acessable over wishbone interface.
+Directly accessible over wishbone interface.
 - [x] 6 scalar registers, each being 32 bits.
-Directly acessable over wishbone interface.
+Directly accessible over wishbone interface.
 - [x] Predicate Instructions for vectored-conditionals
 - [x] C-Library for wrapping wishbone loads/stores
 - [x] Basic Machine Learning Library(You need to provide a software floating point lib)